tc39/notes/meetings/2016-05/may-24.md

 ARB: Can we all agree that performance is not an issue?

-MS: (Last point) 2.6x speedup for some benchmarks, possibly x86 CPU caching/returned stack.
+MLS: (Last point) 2.6x speedup for some benchmarks, possibly x86 CPU caching/returned stack.
 We did not expect this, and got this.
 Implementation perfomance is not an issue.

 DE: Was there other Chakra perf issues raised?